IMSLEC's Board of Directors / Governance

 Term: 2024 - 2027

-Organization: Children's Dyslexia Center of Nashua NH
+Organization: Children's Dyslexia Centers, Inc.

 What IMSLEC Means to Me: IMSLEC provides a set of training standards and core content that ensure the quality of the training provided by the accredited courses.
 IMSLEC supports its members through a professional community.
 Together, we work on a shared goal by providing the highest quality training to educators and interventionists so they can effectively support children and adults who struggle with reading and writing skills.